adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

     </span>
   </div>
   <div class="col-md-11">
-    <a href="https://checkr.com" target="_blank">Checkr</a> makes management of background checks possible via a <a href="https://docs.checkr.com/" target="_blank">set of nice API abstractions</a>.
+    <a href="https://checkr.com" target="_blank">Checkr</a> makes management of background checks possible via a <a href="https://docs.checkr.com/" target="_blank">their API</a>.
 I know nothing useful about the world of background checks, but this seems like a particularly powerful alternative to spinning up an in-house team to manage an otherwise arduous process.
   </div>
 </div>
 <div class="row topspace-md">